bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/ancient-world.md

 ### 287 BC
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Archimedes/">Archimedes of Syracuse</a>
 : Archimedes was the greatest mathematician of his age.
-His contributions in geometry revolutionised the subject and his methods anticipated the integral calculus 2,000 years before Newton and Leibniz.
+His contributions in geometry revolutionised the subject and his methods anticipated the integral calculus 2,000 years before Newton and <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Leibniz/">Gottfried Wilhelm von Leibniz</a>.
 He was also a thoroughly practical man who invented a wide variety of machines including pulleys and the Archimidean screw pumping device.

 ### 280 BC
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Chrysippus/">Chrysippus of Soli</a>